Triex/nft-gallery/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-Thank you for your contribution to the KodaDot NFT gallery, we really appreciate your contribution!
+Thank you for your contribution to the ForkDot NFT gallery, we really appreciate your contribution!

 ### PR type